FandomGold/XFG-explorer/README.md

-# Fango (XFG) public bounties
+# Fango (XFG) bounty list
-List any current available bounties payable in XFG
+Add any current available bounties payable in XFG Claim by way of pull request, currently.
+(TODO : add contact/links for each bounty)

 1) create documentation for easy CLI solo mining setup (₲1000)